ALANA L. SMITH, LSP, NCSP

 Director & Founder

 Sasha Dimitrjevitch is a Registered Mental Health Counselor Intern and the Director and Founder of Live Well Therapy Group, LLC.
-She is bilingual in English and Spanish and has been in the mental health field since 2011.
-She has a passion for working with adults, adolescents, and children and provides high-quality psychological services in the context of individual, family and relationship counseling and has extensive training and experience treating clients in the areas of: relationship counseling, attention deficit/hyperactivity disorder (AD/HD), adjustment issues, communication skills, family conflict, sexual abuse, trauma and complex trauma, behavioral issues, conduct disorder, oppositional defiant disorder (ODD), social skills, depression, anxiety, divorce, parenting and self-injurious behaviors.
+She is bilingual in English and Spanish and has been working in the mental health field since 2010.
+She has a passion for working with adults, adolescents, and children.
+She provides high-quality psychological services in the context of individual, family and relationship counseling and has extensive training and experience treating clients in the areas of: relationship counseling, attention deficit/hyperactivity disorder (AD/HD), adjustment issues, communication skills, family conflict, sexual abuse, trauma and complex trauma, behavioral issues, conduct disorder, oppositional defiant disorder (ODD), social skills, depression, anxiety, divorce, parenting and self-injurious behaviors.
 She is also a DCF- Approved Provider for the Florida Education and Family Stabilization Course, which is designed to educate, train, and assist divorcing parents in regards to the impact of divorce on children.
 You can sign up for the course here: www.fldivorcing.com

 Sasha completed a Mental Health Counseling Practicum at the Institute for Child & Family Health, where she provided individual and family psychotherapy sessions with children and adolescents diagnosed with severe emotional disturbances.
 She was also a co-facilitator of the Family Empowerment Program (FEP), a court-mandated program for families of first-time offenders ages 13-18.
-In addition, she completed a second practicum, in Marriage and Family Therapy, at Survivor’s Pathway, where she focused on providing counseling and advocacy services to victims of sexual abuse, domestic violence, human trafficking, and trauma.
+In addition, she completed a second practicum, in Marriage and Family Therapy, at Survivor’s Pathway, where she focused on providing counseling and advocacy services to victims of sexual abuse, domestic violence, human trafficking, and complex trauma.
 She has also worked for the Office of Refugee Resettlement, as a Clinician, where she provided psychological services to undocumented minors who have crossed the border and are waiting to be reunified with their families.

 Sasha earned two Master's Degrees in the areas of Mental Health Counseling and Marriage & Family Therapy and a Bachelor's Degree in Psychology.
 She is a member of the American Mental Health Counselors Association (AMHCA), the American Association for Marriage and Family Therapy (AAMFT), the National Alliance on Mental Illness (NAMI) and the International Honor Society in Psychology (PSI-CHI).
 In order to maintain her professional skills, Sasha regularly attends conferences and workshops in the mental health field.